-Need
+2 Need

 Innovative nanoparticles have the potential to significantly improve our lives.
 The advantages they bring in drug delivery, highly sensitive disease diagnostics, advanced electronics and opto-electronics, efficient photovoltaics, selective catalysis and many other applications have been unequivocally demonstrated.
 For example, metal oxide nanomaterials can act as sun blockers in sunscreen formulations to protect human skin and reduce the risk of skin cancer.
 The major challenge for industry is to translate these improvements into reliable, useful and safe products.
 A recurring and common issue for nanoparticles is the irreproducibility of their synthesis, which is typically sensitive to small variations in reaction conditions.
 It is possible to mitigate these sensitivities by advanced process control, but only if measurement methods are available to identify the variability in the synthesised nanoparticles.
-Therefore, there is a need for improved knowledge of nanoparticle concentration, so that scientists in relevant industries can optimise formulations, evaluate and minimise batchto-batch viability, boost productivity, reduce hazardous nanomaterial waste and comply with regulations including EU definition of nanomaterials (2011/696/EU) and chemicals regulation REACH (Regulation (EC) No 1907/2006).
+Therefore, there is a need for improved knowledge of nanoparticle concentration, so that scientists in relevant industries can optimise formulations, evaluate and minimise batch-to-batch viability, boost productivity, reduce hazardous nanomaterial waste and comply with regulations including EU definition of nanomaterials (2011/696/EU) and chemicals regulation REACH (Regulation (EC) No 1907/2006).
 There are also no documentary standards nor certified reference materials currently available.

-Consequently, the need for standardisation in nanoparticle characterisation has been marked as an area of high priority ISO/TC 229 'Nanotechnologies'.
-The chair of ISO/TC 229 and primary supporter of this project, Dr Denis Koltsov, has asked that the underlying metrology developed in the EMPIR project 14IND12 InNanoPart be adapted and published as an ISO Technical Report in order to meet ongoing industry and legislative needs.
-The project will address these needs by collating the best practice and guidance for nanoparticle number concentration measurement that was developed within 14IND12 InNanoPart and by making them available to end-users as an ISO Technical report.
-In addition, it will also provide clear guidance on the evaluation of measurement uncertainty providing laboratories with the required tools so end-users can have increased confidence in their data.
+Consequently, the need for standardisation in nanoparticle characterisation was marked as an area of high priority by ISO/TC 229 'Nanotechnologies'.
+The chair of ISO/TC 229 and primary supporter of this project, Dr Denis Koltsov asked that the underlying metrology developed in the EMPIR project 14IND12 InNanoPart be adapted and published as an ISO Technical Report in order to meet ongoing industry and legislative needs.
+The project has addressed these needs by collating the best practice and guidance for nanoparticle number concentration measurement that was developed within 14IND12 InNanoPart and by making them available to end-users as an ISO Technical report, that will be published as an ISO document beyond the end of the project lifetime.
+In addition, the ISO document will also provide clear guidance on the evaluation of measurement uncertainty providing laboratories with the required tools so end-users can have increased confidence in their data.

-Objectives
+3 Objectives

-The overall aim of the project is to increase the adoption of novel nanoparticle-based products by maximising the impact of 14IND12 InNanoPart through the following objectives:
+The overall aim of the project was to increase the adoption of novel nanoparticle-based products by maximising the impact of 14IND12 InNanoPart through the following objectives:

-- 1. To ensure that good practice measurement guidance for nanoparticle number concentration is formalised through the publication of an ISO Technical Report in ISO/TC 229 "Nanotechnologies" on methods to measure nanoparticle number concentration. - To increase awareness of the ISO Technical Report among the wider stakeholder and end-user community, and to disseminate the findings of 14IND12 to a wide audience via a range of activities.
+1. To ensure that good practice measurement guidance for nanoparticle number concentration is formalised through the publication of an ISO Technical Report in ISO/TC 229 "Nanotechnologies" on methods to measure nanoparticle number concentration.

+2. To increase awareness of the ISO Technical Report among the wider stakeholder and end-user community, and to disseminate the findings of 14IND12 to a wide audience via a range of activities.